coder/coder/docs/templates/resource-ordering.md

 ### Applications

-Similarly to Cocer agents, `coder_app` resources incorporate the `order` property to organize button apps in the app bar within the workspace view.
+Similarly to Coder agents, `coder_app` resources incorporate the `order` property to organize button apps in the app bar within a `coder_agent` in the workspace view.

 Only template defined applications can be arranged. _VS Code_ or _Terminal_ buttons are static.